www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2021-03-08-create-minimal-java-grammar.md

     - [\#26 is the current online ticket.](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/26)
     - [\#10 is the original issue.](https://github.com/www-splitcells-net/net.splitcells.network/issues/10)
 # Tasks
+* [ ] Make grammar clean, so it's straight forward to process for translations and to understand.
+# Done Tasks
-* [ ] Add such check to build system, so that grammar compliance is enforced.
+* [x] Add such check to build system, so that grammar compliance is enforced.
     * [x] Create command to check all repos and projects.
     * [o] Check command has to provide all project paths to the source code checker and the source code checker has to be independent of current folder.
       -> Integration into the Maven build process does this better.
     * [x] Create Maven build plugin.
         * [x] Copy Java grammar code into `net.splitcells.dem.source`.
         * [x] Add source code check to Maven plugin via `net.splitcells.dem.source`.
         * [x] Delete Java grammar code from `net.splitcells.dem`.
         * [x] Adjust packages in new `net.splitcells.dem.source` project.
     * [x] Make source code completely compliant and after that, convert all grammar errors from error messages to build failures.
       `mci -Dsource_code_check=true -DskipTests` is used to optionally enable the source code check.
-* [ ] Make grammar clean, so it's straight forward to process for translations and to understand.

-# Done Tasks
 * [o] Add Java's record type to the allowed grammar. -> This is not needed for now.
 * [x] Make code compliant to grammar again.
 * [x] Avoid grammar check if JavaLegacyArtifact is present, because it destroys the error messages of ANTLR4.